 Can You Swim With Manatees In Sarasota?

-Unfortunately, you are not able to swim with manatees in Sarasota.
+Unfortunately, you are not able to swim with manatees in Sarasota as it’s actually illegal in the state of Florida.

-Don’t worry though you can take part in lots of other fun activities involving the manatees including kayaking, stand-up paddle boarding and boat trips.
+Don’t worry though, you can still take part in lots of other fun activities involving the manatees including kayaking, stand-up paddle boarding and boat trips.

 This rule is designed to protect the manatees and luckily it doesn’t stop you seeing them out in the wild.